DeutscheModelUnitedNations/badgeGenerator/README.md

 - Custom Image Support: Add a custom image to the badge or use built in flag library
 - Easy-to-use interface for generating printable tags

+## FAQ

+### Why does the project not supply an arm64 image?
+Sqlite3 needs to be installed from source on arm64 systems.
+Since we don't deploy on arm64 systems yet, we took the easy way out and built the image for amd64 systems only.
+Please feel free to open an issue if you need an arm64 image.

 ## Usage

 > [!IMPORTANT]